daleonpz/baremetallics/_posts/programming/2021-07-14-minimalist-asserts-for-embedded-c.md

 }
 ```

 **Note** that there is a `while(1){}` at the end of my function.
-For debugging purposes is useful, because the code will stop there and that allows you to solve one problem at a time.
+For debugging purposes it is useful, because the code will stop there and that allows you to solve one problem at a time.
 That means, for production, you may use a recovery and logging mechanism.

 # Base Implementation